 About 60 percent of people with Wolfram syndrome develop a neurological or psychiatric disorder, most commonly problems with balance and coordination (ataxia), typically beginning in early adulthood.
-Other neurological problems experienced by people with Wolfram syndrome include irregular breathing caused by the brain's inability to control breathing (central apnea), loss of the sense of smell, loss of the gag reflex, muscle spasms (myoclonus), seizures, reduced sensation in the lower extremities (peripheral neuropathy), and intellectual impairment.
+Other neurological problems experienced by people with Wolfram syndrome include irregular breathing caused by the brain's inability to control breathing (central apnea), loss of the sense of smell (anosmia), loss of the gag reflex, muscle spasms (myoclonus), seizures, reduced sensation in the lower extremities (peripheral neuropathy), and intellectual impairment.
 Psychiatric disorders associated with Wolfram syndrome include psychosis, episodes of severe depression, and impulsive and aggressive behavior.

 The estimated prevalence of Wolfram syndrome type 1 is 1 in 500,000 people worldwide.
 Approximately 200 cases have been described in the scientific literature.
 Only a few families from Jordan have been found to have Wolfram syndrome type 2.

-Mutations in the WFS1 gene cause more than 90 percent of Wolfram syndrome type 1 cases.
+Variants (also known as mutations) in the WFS1 gene cause more than 90 percent of Wolfram syndrome type 1 cases.
 This gene provides instructions for producing a protein called wolframin that is thought to regulate the amount of calcium in cells.
 A proper calcium balance is important for many different cellular functions, including cell-to-cell communication, the tensing (contraction) of muscles, and protein processing.
 The wolframin protein is found in many different tissues, such as the pancreas, brain, heart, bones, muscles, lung, liver, and kidneys.
 Within cells, wolframin is located in the membrane of a cell structure called the endoplasmic reticulum that is involved in protein production, processing, and transport.
 Wolframin's function is important in the pancreas, where the protein is thought to help process a protein called proinsulin into the mature hormone insulin.
-This hormone helps control blood sugar levels.
+This hormone helps control blood glucose levels.

-WFS1 gene mutations lead to the production of a wolframin protein that has reduced or absent function.
+WFS1 gene variants lead to the production of a wolframin protein that has reduced or absent function.
 As a result, calcium levels within cells are not regulated and the endoplasmic reticulum does not work correctly.
 When the endoplasmic reticulum does not have enough functional wolframin, the cell triggers its own cell death (apoptosis).
 The death of cells in the pancreas, specifically cells that make insulin (beta cells), causes diabetes mellitus in people with Wolfram syndrome.
 The gradual loss of cells along the optic nerve eventually leads to blindness in affected individuals.
 The death of cells in other body systems likely causes the various signs and symptoms of Wolfram syndrome type 1.

-A certain mutation in the CISD2 gene was found to cause Wolfram syndrome type 2.
+A certain variant in the CISD2 gene was found to cause Wolfram syndrome type 2.
 The CISD2 gene provides instructions for making a protein that is located in the outer membrane of cell structures called mitochondria.
 Mitochondria are the energy-producing centers of cells.
 The exact function of the CISD2 protein is unknown, but it is thought to help keep mitochondria functioning normally.

-The CISD2 gene mutation that causes Wolfram syndrome type 2 results in an abnormally small, nonfunctional CISD2 protein.
+The CISD2 gene variant that causes Wolfram syndrome type 2 results in an abnormally small, nonfunctional CISD2 protein.
 As a result, mitochondria are not properly maintained, and they eventually break down.
 Since the mitochondria provide energy to cells, the loss of mitochondria results in decreased energy for cells.
 Cells that do not have enough energy to function will eventually die.
 Cells with high energy demands such as nerve cells in the brain, eye, or gastrointestinal tract are most susceptible to cell death due to reduced energy.
-It is unknown why people with CISD2 gene mutations have ulcers and bleeding problems in addition to the usual Wolfram syndrome features.
+It is unknown why people with CISD2 gene variants have ulcers and bleeding problems in addition to the usual Wolfram syndrome features.

 Other Names for This Condition

-- diabetes insipidus and mellitus with optic atrophy and deafness
+- Diabetes insipidus and mellitus with optic atrophy and deafness

-- diabetes insipidus, diabetes mellitus, optic atrophy, and deafness
+- Diabetes insipidus, diabetes mellitus, optic atrophy, and deafness

 - DIDMOAD syndrome